LPD-EPFL/ASCYLIB-Cpp/README.md

 -------

 ASCYLIB includes tons of usefull scripts (in the `scripts` folders).
 Some particularly useful ones are:
-* `scalability.sh` and `scalability_rep.h`: run the given list of executable on the given (list of) number of threads, with the given parameters, and report throughput and scalability over single-threaded execution.
+* `scalability.sh` and `scalability_rep.sh`: run the given list of executable on the given (list of) number of threads, with the given parameters, and report throughput and scalability over single-threaded execution.
 * scripts in `apslos/` directory: they were used to create the plots for the ASPLOS '15 paper.
 In particular, `apslos/run_scy.sh` accepts configuration files (see `asplos/config`) so it can be configured to execute almost any per-data-structure scenario.
 * scripts in `ppopp/` directory: they were used to create the plots for the PPoPP '16 paper.
 In particular, `ppopp/run_and_plot.sh` can run and plot graphs for all the tests in the paper.

+Bear in mind that these scripts were written for the C version.
+Some of them have been adapted (`scalability_rep_simple.sh` and also several of the `run_**.sh` files inside the `ppopp` directory.
+This should be helpful to illustrate how the change is made to run the C++ test files instead of the C ones.

 Thanks
 ------